daniel-frak/keycloak-user-migration/CONTRIBUTING.md

 tests.

 Test what you can through unit tests.
-What can't be tested using unit tests, test via supplementary integration tests or end-to-end tests (found in `docker/e2e/cypress/integration`).
+What can't be tested using unit tests, test via supplementary integration tests or end-to-end tests (found in `docker/e2e/cypress/e2e`).
 Make sure your test cases are reasonable, readable and maintainable.
-Don't forget about edge cases!
+Remember about edge cases!

 ## Quick guide to upgrading Keycloak compatibility